Desktop app for all the calls on your computer

 We know how overwhelming it can be to pick the right meeting transcription tools.
 You may like one tool for its features, but then another tool might be offering similar things at a lower rate.
 Based on hundreds of reviews and hands-on experience, we have personally tested all of these apps.

 First, we tried every tool ourselves, not just reading reviews.
-We conduct a live meeting to assess their performance on various platforms.
+We conducted live meetings to assess their performance on various platforms.
 Here, real-time translation was a big focus.

 For example, JotMe impressed us with instant AI transcription and live translation.
 As you can see from the image here, we added a few speakers to our meeting, and it recognized their different voices, providing live translation for us.